jepasq/backup-prog/README.md

 	MOD_TARGET=/usr/lib/perl5/5.36/site_perl/$1/

 the *5.36* part with your system's version.
+You can get it running the `perl --version` command.

 ### Linking or copying